soumitrasaxena/DNA/README.txt

-Terrain Generation in OpenGL using a Heightmap.
+Coding the structure of the DNA in OpenGL